MWschutte/scalar-jepsen/doc/blog.md

 LWTs are guaranteed to be linearizable if performed on a single partition without any non-LTWs happening.
 To test this claim we will test two different scenarios.
 First off we will change the read-consistency to be not serial.
 The documentation states that the serial read-consistency should be used with LWTs so by changing this we expect the resulting history to not always be linearizable.
 Secondly, we introduce different nemesis into the system to see if the linearizability guarantee still holds with network failures.

 ### Test setup
 This test uses the 5 nodes from our general test setup.
 A generator then generates a random operation, which is either a Read, a Write, or a Compare And Swap (CAS) operation, on a random node.
 Here reads are roughly three times as likely as write and CAS operations.
 There is also a nemesis generator in the test.
-If a nemesis is active then it will activate the nemesis on a random node with a five second active five second passive timeline.The nemesis we chose to use for this test are: Crash, which ‘crashes’ a node, stopping it and restarting it later also wiping its data.
+If a nemesis is active then it will activate the nemesis on a random node with a five second active five second passive timeline.
+The nemesis we chose to use for this test are: Crash, which ‘crashes’ a node, stopping it and restarting it later also wiping its data.
 Bridge, where the network is partitioned into two halves of two nodes where both halves can communicate with the fifth bridge node, and Halves: which partitions the nodes into two subnetworks of size three and two.

 ### Results